bryjalab/2023_Vyhlidalova_JEV/README.md

   - 09_controls-addition.R (*Suppl.
 Table 7*)
   - 10_RNAseq_comparison_a.R (*Fig. 4B, 4C*)
   - 10_RNAseq_comparison_b.R (*Fig. 5A, 5B', 5C*)
+  - 10_RNAseq_comparison_c.R
+  - 10_RNAseq_comparison_d.R
+  - 10_RNAseq_comparison_e.R
   - 11_flow_cytometric_data_transformation.R
   - 12_flow_cytometric_data_clustering_and_annotation.R (*Fig. 5C'*, *Suppl.
 Fig. 3A*)
   - 13_flow_cytometric_data_generating_of_final_plots.R (*Fig. 5C, 5C'*)
+  - 14_survival-analysis.R

 `outputs`: resulting Figures/Tables (some have been adjusted further in Affinity Designer software)

-To reproduce the analyses, the user is expected to create an R-project, and download the folders `data` and `code`. `outputs` folder (and subsequent output folder structure) will be created while running the 01_DLS-data.R script or following scripts, respectively.
+To reproduce the analyses, the user is expected to create an R-project, and download the folders `data` (please download proteinGroups table from PRIDE) and `code`. `outputs` folder (and subsequent output folder structure) will be created while running the 01_DLS-data.R script or following scripts, respectively.

-All analyses were conducted using R version 4.2.2 (2022-10-31 ucrt) running on Windows 10 x64.
+All analyses were conducted using R version 4.3.0 (2022-10-31 ucrt) running on Windows 10 x64.